ccmim/mi-prediction/README.md

-# Seeing your Heart through your Eyes by Predicting Myocardial Infarction using Retinal Images and Demographic Data
+# Predicting Infarction through your Retinal Scans and Basic Demographics

-This is the project web for the study titled "Seeing your Heart through your Eyes by Predicting Myocardial Infarction using Retinal Images and Demographic Data".
+This is the project web for the study titled "Predicting Infarction through your Retinal Scans and Basic Demographics".
 This study is under review in the journal Nature Machine Intelligence.

 ## Contents